sencha/gen-it/README.md

 (the following is run in the root folder of this project)
 - run: npm install

-Step 4 - generate npm packages
+Step 4 - generate npm packages for webcomponents

 (the following is run in the root folder of this project)

+- run: npm run modern-extwebcomponents
-- run: npm run modern
+- run: npm run classic-extwebcomponents

   Generated npm packages are at: ./GeneratedFolders/blank/
+  - ext-web-components-modern
-  - ext-angular-modern
+  - ext-web-components-classic

+Step 5 - publish 2 web-component packages

+Since the Ext-Angular and ExtReact rely on the web-components packages being npm published, you must publish these 2 packages first:

+- run: npm publish ext-web-components-modern
+- run: npm publish ext-web-components-classic

+Step 6 - generate npm packages for extreact and extangular

+(the following is run in the root folder of this project)

+- run: npm run modern-extreact
+- run: npm run modern-extangular
+- run: npm run classic-extreact
+- run: npm run classic-extangular

+  Generated npm packages are at: ./GeneratedFolders/blank/
   - ext-react-modern
-  - ext=web-components-modern

-- run: npm run classic

-  Generated npm packages are at: ./GeneratedFolders/blank/
   - ext-angular-modern
+  - ext-react-classic
+  - ext-angular-classic

+Step 7 - publish 2 ext-react and ext-angular packages

-  - ext-react-modern
+- run: npm publish ext-react-modern
-  - ext=web-components-modern
+- run: npm publish ext-angular-modern
+- run: npm publish ext-react-classic
+- run: npm publish ext-angular-classic

 Project Documentation